Tonto-procrastinator/Roll_Call/README.md

 Sure, you can help me with this project.
 From constructive comments, to GD Script guru mentorship.
 Just join the discussion.

 ## Hmm.
 I don't care.
 You can do whatever you want with the codes.
 The only thing I don't want is to take this game, as is, and start selling it.
 I mean, if you do, good luck, because I already give it away.
 Else, you can use snippets, parts, even the whole thing and paste into your bigger game as a minigame.
-If you do use any of the code here, please say so, I might claim some bragging rights if you game does well.
+If you do use any of the code here, please say so, it might comes as good bragging for me.

 ## 'nuf.
 Indeed.
 Have fun.